computerline1z/codemap/README.md

 then Codemap will ask you the name of the file that you stored the break-point information for this module.

 ### ALT-5 : Connect Codemap Graph with IDA

 This button allows you to connect the IDA with Codemap graph browser. if you press this button and refresh the Codemap graph browser, the browser and IDA will be connected. after the connection, the IDA screen will follow your cursor from the graph browser.

+If you used 'module breakpoint' feature, Codemap will use the base address of the module as the base address of EIP, so in such case, you need to specify the 'static module base' address.
+(see video explanation in codemap.kr)